ToxicFrog/doom-mods/gzap/doc/design/weapons.md

 To handle starting inventory (e.g. pistol and fists) properly, we introduce the conception of an *initial weapon update*.
-To do this, we simply wait for the player to finish spawning in and then infer new a-wcaps for every weapon in their inventory, scoped to the entire game.
+To do this, we simply wait for the player to finish spawning in and then infer new r-wcaps for every weapon in their inventory, scoped to the entire game.
 We do not initialize IPC until *after* doing this, as otherwise it might get mixed up with weapons granted in the initial communication with AP.